liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 ![sticker 24x squared and rounded](../../../images/Sticker24.jpg)

-Use it in smaller contexts where you only need visual identification but not manual interaction with this element.
+Use the 24px size sticker in smaller context when you only require visual identification for the element and don't need the user to interact with it.

 ![metrics sticker 24x squared and rounded](../../../images/Sticker24Metrics.jpg)